8lack8erry/Gamma-simulation/README.md

 - **Description:** A photon collides with an electron, transferring part of its energy to the electron, which is ejected from the atom.
 The photon scatters with reduced energy and changes direction.
 - **Cross-section Calculation:** The cross-section for Compton scattering is computed based on the Thomson scattering cross-section and other parameters like the photon energy and the scattering angle.
 (form "A Modern Primer to Particle and Nuclear Physycs" by F.Terranova page 71)

 ---

+## Implemented Classes

+The core components of the simulation are encapsulated in several classes:

+- **Photon**: Represents a gamma-ray photon, tracking its energy, position, and direction.
+- **Electron**: Models an electron that interacts with photons during scattering events.
+- **Detector**: Simulates a detector that records the energy and direction of incoming photons.
+- **Source**: Represents a gamma-ray source, such as Na-22, used in various experiments.
+- **Target**: Models the material medium where Compton scattering occurs.
+- **Interaction**: Implements the physics governing Compton scattering and other photon interactions.

+---